coda/packs-sdk/README.md

 ```

 Now change the pack name and description and formula name, description, and implementation to your own,
 and you now have a valid pack.
-See [TODO: Running Your Code](#Running-Your-Code) to start executing
+See [Running Your Code](#running-your-code) to start executing
 your formulas.

 NOTE: This example includes a formula definition inline in the pack definition for the sake of a simple
 example, but we highly recommend splitting your formula definitions and supporting code into separate
 files for ease of understanding and maintenance.
-See [TODO: Best Practices](#Best-Practices) for tips
+See [Best Practices](#best-practices) for tips
 and examples of well-structured packs.

 ## Running Your Code